swrobel/meta-surf-forecast/README.md

 Contributing new spots is easy!
 Make sure you're signed into your [Github account](https://github.com/join) and edit the [seeds file](https://github.com/swrobel/meta-surf-forecast/edit/master/db/seeds.rb):

+1. Create a new region if necessary.
+For example, the LA region is created like so:
+    ```ruby
+    LA = Region.find_or_create_by(name: 'Los Angeles')
+    ```
-1. Get the Spitcast spot id & lat/lon data using [their spot list API](http://api.spitcast.com/api/spot/all).
+1. Get the Spitcast spot id, slug (unique text id) & lat/lon data using [their spot list API](http://api.spitcast.com/api/spot/nearby?longitude=-122.005261&latitude=37.02188) (you'll need to replace the lat/lon in the URL with yours, which you can get from the [Google Geocoder](https://google-developers.appspot.com/maps/documentation/utils/geocoder/)).
+The slug is `spot_id_char` in their API.
 1. Go to the MagicSeaweed page for the spot you want to add.
-Their spot id is the number at the end of the url, ex: for `http://magicseaweed.com/Pipeline-Backdoor-Surf-Report/616/` it's `616`.
+Their spot id is the number at the end of the url, and the slug is the text after the slash and before `-Surf-Report`, ex: for `http://magicseaweed.com/Pipeline-Backdoor-Surf-Report/616/` the slug is `Pipeline-Backdoor` and the id is `616`.
 1. Go to the Surfline page for the spot you want to add.
 Their spot id is also at the end of the url, ex: for `http://www.surfline.com/surf-report/venice-beach-southern-california_4211/` it's `4211`.
 1. It's strongly encouraged to add all spots for a particular county or region rather than just a single one.
 Be a pal!
 1. Submit a pull request and I'll get it on the site ASAP!